Acrylic nails can cost between $25 and $120 depending on a variety of factors.

 Occasionally, long natural nails could raise the price instead of reducing it.
 Your nails will get filed and cut before the acrylic process begins.
 If your nails are longer than the extensions, the nail artist will spend more time cutting it down or use extensions long enough to cover your nails.
 This can result in a raised price.

 How much do additional acrylic-related services cost?

 Additional services, details, and add-ons related to acrylic nails can cost anywhere from $5 to $55.
-These services and add-ons include creative shapes, protective polish, designs, removal, repair, and polish changes.
+These services and add-ons include acrylic nail removal, creative shapes, protective polish, designs, repair, and polish changes.

 Some of these additional costs are commonly paired with a full set acrylic manicure, while services like removal, repair, and polish changes are typically completed weeks after the initial manicure.

 Basic shapes like square, round, and oval can cost $35-$55.
 Meanwhile, you’ll spend around $10 extra for shapes like stiletto, almond, and coffin for a more stylized and complex look.
 However, there are many shapes to choose from at different price points.